huertanix/arthackday-web/README.md

 Unless where otherwise noted, this website is distributed under the Chicken Dance License (CDL).
 Please see the included copy of the license (CDL-LICENSE.txt) for deets and the included example instructions for the chicken dance (DANCE.txt).
 Video delivery may be conducted via electronic mail by sending a link to the video file directly or through an HTML5-based online viewer to arthackday at gmail dot com.
 Physical video delivery will only be accepted in *HD-DVD* or *Betamax* format and must be delivered to the following address:

 > Art Hack Day
-> c/o GAFFTA
+> c/o Gray Area Foundation
-> 923 Market Street
+> 2665 Mission Street
-> San Francisco, CA 94103
+> San Francisco, CA 94110

 Logos and other digital artworks contained in this repository are owned by their respective owners and subject to their own less chickeny copyright rules.